Highly Skilled Professional(i)(a) – Automatic Points Calculation, Requirements, and Benefits

 Relevant statuses of residence include “Professor,” “Researcher,” and “Instructor,” etc.

-The “research, supervision of research, or education” under HSP (i) is the same as the activity defined under the “Professor” status of residence.
+The “research, supervision of research, or education” under HSP(i)(a) is the same as the activity defined under the “Professor” status of residence.

 While the “Professor” status itself does not explicitly require a contract with a Japanese public/private institution, HSP is more narrowly defined; however, in practice, foreign residents with “Professor” status usually have some form of contract, so the practical difference is limited.

-Unlike the “Professor” or “Instructor” statuses, HSP (i) does not limit the activity venue to educational institutions only.
-For example, in-house corporate training in the private sector can also fall under HSP (i).
+Unlike the “Professor” or “Instructor” statuses, HSP(i)(a) does not limit the activity venue to educational institutions only.
+For example, in-house corporate training in the private sector can also fall under HSP(i)(a).

 |---|---|---|